 While I was watching a program about Down's syndrome on Japan's NHK television,

 My father and mother said,“You have done wonderfully.
-Don't
+Don't be afraid.

-General Consultation Center in Kagoshima City.
-He said,“It is very
+Consultation Center in Kagoshima City.
+He said,“It is very important that

 Also, my relatives and my parents' friends encouraged me.